sfsharon/myDiGraph/README.md

 ```

 * The Adjacency Matrix is built using the values parsed by readCSV().
- Each Vertex can have at most two neighbors (from the node outwards - This is a directed graph)
+ Each Vertex can have at most two neighbors (the edge cannot point onto the same node, unless the node value is '0')

 * DFS graph traversal is activated on the Adjacency Matrix.
   The DFS starting point is the first Vertex from the input non-negative Integer vector.